heyphilllie/theTechBookRepo/README.md

 ## Security

 ## Hacker & Ethics, Reverse Engineering & Cyber Warfare
-    - Hacker Ethic and the Spirit of the Information Age
-    -

 ## Tech Industry
     - Chaos Monkey: Obsence Fortune and Random Failure in Silicon Valley